methodology

 For private document work, the best local LLM is not necessarily the model with the biggest context window or the prettiest chat answer.
 It is the model that can finish boring local work without leaking files, hallucinating fields, or producing an artifact that fails the next step.

 That is the current bar: not magic, not AGI, not another leaderboard badge.
-Just local models doing private desktop work well enough to be trusted with verification.
+Just local models doing private desktop work well enough that a human can verify instead of repair.

 Model Context